furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_09.md

 # [Note: np.shape(rolls) will tell you the dimensions of the rolls array.]
 rolls = np.random.random((11, len(alphas)))

+# Check the shape and then show the 11 rolls for the first game
+rolls.shape
+#  rolls shape =  (11, 100000)
+rolls[:,0]
+#  array([0.27554774, 0.87754685, 0.80245949, 0.58945847, 0.95515154,
+#         0.15568279, 0.34747239, 0.94627455, 0.80451086, 0.75016319,
+#         0.74861084])

 # count the cumulative wins for Alice and Bob at each roll
 Alice_count = np.cumsum(rolls < alphas, 0)
 Bob_count = np.cumsum(rolls >= alphas, 0)

+# To see how this works, first look at `rolls < alpha`
+rolls < alphas
+#  array([[ True,  True,  True, ..., False, False,  True],
+#         [False, False,  True, ..., False,  True,  True],
+#         [False,  True,  True, ..., False,  True,  True],
+#         ...,
+#         [False,  True,  True, ..., False,  True,  True],
+#         [ True,  True, False, ...,  True, False,  True],
+#         [ True,  True,  True, ..., False, False,  True]])

+# This is an 11 x 100000 array of Boolean values that compares
+#  the corresponding value in the rolls array to the values in
+#  the alpha array.
+Note that rolls[:,i] is compared to alphas[i]
+#  (i.e., for a given second index i in rolls, the comparison is
+#  the value for all 11 first indices to the same index i in alphas).

+# Check the first game (a set of 11 rolls) explicitly:
+rolls[:,0] < alphas[0]
+#  array([ True, False, False,  True, False,  True,  True, False, False,
+#          True,  True])
+# This agrees with comparisons of the entries printed above (alpha[0] = 0.78493534).

+# Now we add up how many rolls are won by Alice and Bob at each stage
+# (so Alice_count and Bob_count have the same shape as rolls).
+# We do this with np.cumsum, where the 0 argument means to do the
+# cumulative sum along the 0 axis, meaning the first index (so 0 to 10).
+# True = 1 and False = 0.
+The results for the first game are
+Alice_count[:,0]
+#  array([1, 1, 1, 2, 2, 3, 4, 4, 4, 5, 6])
+Bob_count[:,0]
+#  array([0, 1, 2, 2, 3, 3, 3, 4, 5, 5, 5])

 # sanity check: total number of wins should equal number of rolls
 total_wins = Alice_count + Bob_count
 assert np.all(total_wins.T == np.arange(1, 12))
 print("(Sanity check passed)")

+# Just a check: the sum of the two arrays for each of the games
+#  should be the numbers from 1 to 12.
+To make this comparison
+#  with == we need to take the transpose of total_wins. np.all
+#  gives True only if all the results are true and then assert
+#  will throw an error if it returns False.
 ```